Khongchai/wespace_test/README.md

 # General TODO list

 [x] Bring in maplibre
-[] Connect to Vallaris through React Query and expose some public-facing APIs.
-This is because we'd want other people to be able to call our endpoint as well.
-[] Integrate with Vallaris (requires a good backend architecture to make it not Vallaris-dependent).
+[x] Integrate with Vallaris (requires a good backend architecture to make it not Vallaris-dependent).

-[] Open source the map style
+[] Integrate https://github.com/jlalmes/trpc-openapi to integrate open-api specs (and also document it here) [] Open source the map style
 [] Code of conduct
 [] More stuff to this todo list